alexkaufman06/email/README.md

-# Email
+# Email Organizer
-This is an app that I built using ember as part of the Epicodus curriculm.
+This is an ember app I built as part of the [Epicodus](href="https://www.epicodus.com/) curriculum in downtown Portland.
+It was built using a bootstrap inspired css file called paper from bootswatch.
+I also added my own css and adjusted the bootswatch file to suit my needs.
+The rotating envelopes use some simple css3 animations that I found online.

 ### Clone repositry and start server:
 ```